nedbat/byterun/README.rst

 * Learn about how the internals of CPython works since this models that
 * Use as a sandboxed environment for trying pieces of execution
 * Have one Python program that runs multiple versions of Python bytecode.
-  For a number of things you can Python 2.5 or 2.6 bytecode from inside Python 3.7;
+  For a number of things you can run Python 2.5 or 2.6 bytecode from inside Python 3.7;
   No need to install Python 2.5 or 2.6!
 * Use in a dynamic fuzzer or in coholic execution for analysis